Kate McClernon Chaffin, MSSW, LAPSW

 After receiving her MSSW from the University of Tennessee, Knoxville in 2004, Professor Chaffin gradually moved into the role of Clinical Director at the Davidson County Mental Health Court.
 The purpose of this court was to assist criminal defendants with Severe and Persistent Mental Illness, Addictions, Traumatic Brain Injury, and Intellectual Disabilities successfully navigate the court system and get their lives on the right track.
 In addition to her time with the Court, Professor Chaffin also served as adjunct faculty with Tennessee Technological University teaching courses in criminal justice, sociology, and social work.
 She also served as a child therapist for children and adolescents suffering with autism, anxiety and depression.

 Lastly, Professor Chaffin believes strongly in the NASW Code of Ethics and the need for strong policies to support individuals, groups and communities.
-Equality for all is a platform that she holds dear and is something that she strives for daily in both her professional and personal life.
+Equity for all is a platform that she holds dear and is something that she strives for daily in both her professional and personal life.